 Comprehensive sexuality education (CSE) is a promi-sing intervention to prevent partner violence among adolescents.
-To understand the pathways by which CSE contributes to the prevention of IPV, the International Planned Parenthood Federation Western Hemisphere Region (IPPF/WHR), together with the London School of Hygiene and Tropical Medicine (LSHTM) and Fundación Mexicana para la Planeación Familiar (Mexfam), part-nered to conduct a study in a public Mexican secondary school.
+To understand the pathways by which CSE contributes to the prevention of IPV, Fòs Feminista together with the London School of Hygiene and Tropical Medicine (LSHTM), and some partners of its Alliance, part-nered to conduct a study in a public Mexican secondary school.
 The results revealed four mechanisms (outlined in Policy Brief #2) through which CSE appears to contri-bute to the prevention of IPV among adolescents.